12th Grade Courses - High School | Oak Meadow

 Race and Ethnic Studies: Power and Perspective

-Critical race and ethnic studies emphasize the intersections of forms of social differentiation, including race, ethnicity, class, gender, ability, and sexuality, and examine how these forms of differentiation provide advantages for some groups and disadvantages for others.
-This course looks beyond cultural identity to consider inequality, power, and social change while examining how race and
+Race and ethnic studies emphasize the intersections of forms of social differentiation, including race, ethnicity, class, gender, ability, and sexuality, and examine how these forms of differentiation provide advantages for some groups and disadvantages for others.
+This course looks beyond cultural identity to consider inequality, power, and social change while examining how race and racism

 Continue reading